Ivorforce/tensorflow-custom-build-template/README.md

 ### How to Use

 First, install Docker.
-Make sure the `Dockerfile` and the below commands correspond to your desired build properties.
+Make sure the `Dockerfile`, `.tf_configure.bazelrc` and the below commands correspond to your desired build properties.
 Then, run:

 ```bash